gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists RFC.md

 #### Cart Changes Notification

-Once the shopping can be shared with many customers at the same time, another important feature is the notification system, this feature provides the real-time notification to the customers, avoiding them to stay with the old state of the shopping for a long time.
-To provide this feature to the customers, some challenges should be solved, such as the complexity of the mobile app to react based on the server events, as well as define who should be notified based on the event produced.
+Once the shopping can be shared with many customers at the same time, another important feature is the notification system, this feature provides real-time notification to the customers, avoiding them to stay with the old state of the shopping for a long time.
+To provide this feature to the customers, some challenges should be solved, such as the complexity of the mobile app to react based on the server events, as well as defining who should be notified based on the event produced.

 With the ability to share shopping sessions among multiple customers, a crucial feature to consider is the notification system.
 This feature ensures real-time updates for customers, preventing them from being unaware of the latest changes in the shopping session.
 However, implementing this feature comes with its own set of challenges.
 The mobile app needs to effectively react to server notifications, however, the ultimate responsibility for determining when notifications should be sent lies with the notification module, which plays a crucial role in identifying the appropriate recipients based on the event produced.
 Overcoming these challenges is essential to provide a seamless and up-to-date shopping experience for all customers involved.

 The decision-making responsibility for sending notifications to customers depends on the specific event received by the shopping cart.
-For instance, events such as a change in the category order or item order may not require notification to other shopping.
+For instance, events such as a change in the category order or item order may not require notification to other shopping sessions.
 Since the customer who initiated the event is already aware of the changes, the notification should be sent only for the other customers' interacting with the same shopping session, because the other shopping sessions don't want to know about these events.
 By assigning the responsibility to the shopping cart module, notifications can be selectively triggered based on the relevance of the event.
 This ensures that customers receive timely notifications that are specifically tailored to their needs, enhancing their overall shopping experience.

 #### High-level Architecture

 The shopping service is currently responsible for managing the cart and the shopping lifecycle, and it has been functioning well due to the simplicity of the cart structure, which primarily holds shopping events.
 As of this RFC, the cart is as straightforward as a Redis key-value pair that requires updating whenever a new event occurs.

-However, with the introduction of shared lists in Purchase Listinator, a single list will be able to accommodate multiple active shopping sessions, presenting a new challenge: the interaction between these active shoppings.
+However, with the introduction of shared lists in Purchase Listinator, a single list will be able to accommodate multiple active shopping sessions, presenting a new challenge: the interaction between these active shopping sessions.
 Purchase Lists serve as a controlled means for customers to manage the items they need to buy, and the system allows customers to specify the quantity of each item they want to purchase.
 Consequently, if one active shopping already includes certain items in the cart, the system must provide visibility of these items to other carts, ensuring they are not inadvertently purchased twice.

 Therefore, it will be necessary to redefine the interaction between shopping and the cart, decoupling them from each other.
 This means that the cart will no longer be directly associated with a specific shopping session.
 Instead, the cart will have the freedom to manage itself and react to events from the message broker, and received by the API.